ddjembi/rlg.io/content/blog/2018/06/episode-iv-a-new-host.md

 experience that works on mobile networks.

-I need publishing to be automated to the "push-button" level; I want to be able to focus on the content over anything elase and having to jump through a hoops to publish will take away from the content.
+I need publishing to be automated to the "push-button" level; I want to be able to focus on the content over anything elase and having to jump through hoops to publish will take away from the content.
 Writing is hard enough as it is I don't need to make it any harder.

 Lastly, this blog isn't making my any money so it needs to be cheap to run.